fbpx

 Yes!
 Venice is a great place to visit with kids.

-With colorful buildings, lots of boat rides, carnival masks, glass-blowing, and more, there is a lot to see in Venice, Italy with kids even just strolling around the city.
+With colorful buildings, lots of boat rides, carnival masks, glass-blowing, and more, there is a lot to see in Venice, Italy, with kids, even just strolling around the city.

 Due to the number of canals, visiting Venice with toddlers is a little more challenging than visiting with babies or older children.
 Plus, using a stroller can get stressful with all the bridges, steps, and narrow streets.